 At Little Sprouts, we LOVE being butterfly heroes.
 I want to teach my kids to take care of the earth in any way I can.
 We recycle, compost, and try to grow native wildflowers in and around our garden to help provide food sources for many beneficial creatures that are on the decline, including butterflies of all kinds as well as bees that our future depends on.

-It takes every person doing their part if we are going to change the damage we are doing to this earth.
+Butterflies need you and me doing our part if we are going to change the damage we are doing to this earth.
 You may or may not care about butterflies like we do, but I’m sure you care about your future food sources.
 No pollinators means no food production, and we all need to be concerned about food for future generations.

 What have you done or are you thinking of doing to provide a helping hand to nature?
 Let’s get out there and change the future of the world TOGETHER!
-Yippee!
+Be a butterfly hero.

 Don’t forget to pin for later